fabio-c266/hello-word-golang/README.md

 # Hello world in Golang

-This project was created with the proposital to save my learning in golang
+My first project to the learning in golang